poc-handsome/educrys-control-modular/README.md

-# educrys-control-modular
+# exp-democz-rpi

-Control software in Python for the EduCrys setup (modular OOP version)
+Control and GUI for the EduCrys setup with Raspberry Pi